Music Department Faculty

 D.M.A., University of Southern Mississippi

-Dr. Christopher Shelt is Coordinator of Vocal Arts at Belhaven University where he serves as Professor of Voice, Music Ministries, and Choral Activities.
-A tenor soloist, vocal clinician, choral conductor, and published author, Dr. Shelt has studied with many of the world's finest vocal and choral artists including Roy Delp, Lara Hoggard, Don Neuen, and Sir David Willcocks.
+Dr. Christopher Shelt is Coordinator of Vocal Arts at Belhaven University where he serves as Professor of Vocal Arts, Choral Arts & Music Ministries.
+A baritone soloist, vocal clinician, Church Music consultant, choral conductor, and published author, Dr. Shelt has studied with many of the world's finest vocal and choral artists including Roy Delp, Lara Hoggard, Don Neuen, and Sir David Willcocks.
 He spent a sabbatical at the Robert Shaw Choral Institute shortly before Mr. Shaw's death.
 Dr. Shelt earned his Bachelor of Choral Music Education and a Certificate in Voice Performance at Florida State University, his Master of Arts in Bible at Columbia Biblical Seminary, his Master of Divinity at Reformed Theological Seminary, his Master of Arts in Music from Mississippi College and his Doctor of Musical Arts at the University of Southern Mississippi.
 In addition to numerous recital and oratorio appearances, Dr. Shelt has performed operatic roles in Rossini's The Barber of Seville and Weill's Street Scene.
 He has conducted professional vocal workshops locally and internationally and is a frequent adjudicator in area vocal and choral competitions.
 A full member of the National Association of Teachers of Singing and of the American Choral Directors' Association, Shelt's students have distinguished themselves in recordings, in teaching roles, in vocal competitions, and in graduate studies.
 Shelt has prepared and conducted many classic choral works such as Handel's' Messiah, Pergolesi's Magnificat, Haydn's Missa in Angustiis, Bach's Nun Komm der Heiden Heiland, and Vivaldi's Gloria.
-He has performed 20th and 21st century repertoire, staging Britten's Gloriana Dances and Leavitt's Missa Festiva with soloists and dancers.
+He has also performed 20th and 21st century repertoire, staging Britten's Gloriana Dances, Leavitt's Missa Festiva and Bernstein’s Chichester Psalms with collaborative dancers.
 Under Shelt's direction, Belhaven University commissioned and performed the world premiere of John Cheetham's O the Depth.
-Through the last decade, Shelt prepared Belhaven choirs for community performances of Beethoven's 9th Symphony, Mendelssohn's Elijah; and Walton's Belshazzar's Feast.
+Through the last 15 years, Shelt has prepared Belhaven choirs for community performances of Beethoven's 9th Symphony, Mendelssohn's Elijah; and Walton's Belshazzar's Feast.
 He was invited to be guest conductor of the Mississippi Symphony Orchestra performing portions of Mozart's Vesperes de Confessore with the Belhaven Choir in 2004.
 Dr. Shelt was a clinician/conductor in The Mississippi Symphony Orchestra Summer Orchestral Institute in 2004 and currently conducts the orchestra at Pear Orchard Presbyterian Church.
-As Musical Director for all of Belhaven musical theater productions since his arrival, Dr. Shelt has led performances of The Fantasticks, Kiss Me Kate, Once Upon a Mattress, The Pirates of Penzance, Seven Brides for Seven Brothers, Oklahoma!, Fiddler on the Roof, Geraniums and Wrens, and The Gondoliers.
+As Musical Director for many of Belhaven musical theater productions since his arrival, Dr. Shelt has led performances of The Fantasticks, Kiss Me Kate, Once Upon a Mattress, The Pirates of Penzance, Seven Brides for Seven Brothers, Oklahoma!, Fiddler on the Roof, Geraniums and Wrens, and The Gondoliers.
+He was also the Artistic Director for the Belhaven opera productions of Menotti’s The Old Maid and the Thief and The Telephone in 2011, Little Red Riding Hood and The Toy Shop in 2012 and The Pied Piper of Hamelin in 2013.
 In 2006, Dr. Shelt founded Belhaven Connections, an ambassadorial Christian ministry primarily made up of Belhaven musicians building winsome relational, cultural, and artistic bridges through music performances and educational events.
-Belhaven Connections most recently visited two nations in Africa and will be returning to Peru in the Spring of 2009.
+Belhaven Connections has visited Peru numerous times as well as Zambia, Uganda, and Japan.
 Shelt received the Humanities Teacher Award by The Mississippi Humanities Council in both 2001 and 2004 in conjunction with public lectures entitled "Bach's Cantatas: Art and Theology in Counterpoint (2001)" and "Genius During Time of War: Franz Josef Haydn's Missa in Angustiis (2004)."
 Dr. Shelt served as Chair of Music at Belhaven University from 1999-2004, a time of the department's revitalization, growth, and relocation to new facilities.
-A leader in Church Music for over 25 years and ordained minister in the Presbyterian Church in America (PCA), Shelt continues to promote the revitalization of biblically principled worship and music ministry using a multi-faceted strategy of modeling, preaching/teaching, professional education, and literature.
+A leader in Church Music for over 30 years and ordained minister in the Presbyterian Church in America (PCA), Shelt continues to promote the revitalization of biblically principled worship and music ministry using a multi-faceted strategy of modeling, preaching/teaching, professional education, and literature.
 He has published church related articles in The Christian Observer (1995), Reformed Theological Review (1996), the Southern Baptist Convention Church Music Conference Journal (1998), and Discovery (2001).
-Shelt has been married to his wife, Jackie, for 30 years and has two grown children, Katie and Stephen.
-Dr. Shelt envisions a Belhaven Music Department that is unparalleled in its musical excellence, uncompromised in its Christian distinctiveness, and unleashed in its transforming influence in the cultural life of our city, state, nation, and world.
+Shelt has been married to his wife, Jackie, for 34 years and has two grown children, Katie and Stephen.
+Dr. Shelt envisions a Belhaven University Music Department that is unparalleled in its musical excellence, uncompromised in its Christian distinctiveness, and unleashed in its transforming influence in the cultural life of our city, state, nation, and world.

-Song Xie is Associate Professor of Violin and Viola, Conductor of the Belhaven Chamber String Orchestra, Chamber Music Coach, and Violinist of the Belhaven Piano Trio at Belhaven University.
-As a concert soloist, Mr. Song has played concertos and other masterpieces with many orchestras.
+Song Xie Song Xie is Associate Professor of Music, Conductor of the Belhaven Symphony and Chamber String Orchestra, Chamber Music Coach, Violin and Viola Instructor, and Violinist of the Belhaven Piano Trio at Belhaven University.
+As a concert soloist, Mr. Song has played concerti and other masterpieces with many orchestras.
+In China and U.S., repertoire includes Beethoven Violin Concerto, Wieniawski Violin Concerto No.1, Mozart concerti, Carman Fantasy and many more.
 He received the Excellent Performance Award at the Chinese National Violin Competition in 1984, won the LSU Symphony Concerto Competitions in both 1991 and 1994, and was one of the three finalists at Chautauqua Festival Concerto Competition in New York.
+With God's blessing, Mr. Song has developed a strong, excellent string program at Belhaven University that enjoys a high quality reputation on the state, regional, national and international stage.
+Belhaven string students competed in many top level competitions with some of the highest level students from many top conservatory and music schools in the nation.
+He has also developed the Belhaven Orchestra and Chamber Music programs.

-Song Xie is currently the Principal Second Violinist of the Mississippi Symphony Orchestra, a position he has held since 1998.
-As a passionate string educator, He loves to work with all string players.
-Song served as President of Mississippi Chapter of the ASTA (American String Teacher Association)from 2006-2008.
+Mr. Song is currently the Principal Second Violinist of the Mississippi Symphony Orchestra, a position he has held since 1998.
+To teach and to share his music talents is his desire; to share his personal experience of God's love and caring in the professional music performing world for young students is a wonderful answer to his prayer.
+As a passionate string educator, he loves to work with all string players.
+Mr. Song served as President of Mississippi Chapter of the ASTA (American String Teacher Association)from 2006-2008.
 He frequently judges many local and regional string competitions, and has actively taught and still teaches in many summer string/orchestra Festivals including: Masterworks Festival, IN, Mississippi Symphony Orchestra String Camp, Millsaps Chamber Music Camp, MS, Blue Lake Fine Arts Camp, MI, and CICA String Festival, AR.

-Mr. Song Xie is committed to the excellence of the string performance and education.
-His students have won numerous competitions including but not limited to the MSO Concerto Competition, MTNA State and Regional Competitions, MMTA and ASTA Mississippi State competition, many other concerto/string competitions in MS, AK, UT, AL, NY, SC, MFMC scholarship awards, final/simi-finalists at WA, TX, and international competitions.
+Mr. Song Xie is committed to the excellence of string performance and string education.
+His students have won numerous competitions including but not limited to the MSO Concerto Competition, MTNA State and Regional Competitions, MMTA and ASTA Mississippi State competition, many other concerto/string competitions in MS, AK, UT, AL, NY, SC, MFMC scholarship awards, final/semi-finalists at WA, IN, TX, and international competitions.
 Many of his student actively teach in private studio, music schools and have won auditions successfully as professional orchestra musicians.

 Before his current positions at Belhaven University and with the MSO, He was on the faculty of Guangxi Instutute of Arts,(China), Mississippi College, Millsaps College, and Jackson State University.
 He has also served as Assistant Concertmaster of Lyric Mountain Festival at PA, Principal Second Violinist of Blue Lake Fine Arts Camp Festival Orchestra MI and Masterworks Festival Orchestra, IN, Concertmaster of Metropolitan Chamber Orchestra and Delta Symphony Orchestra here in Mississippi.